Profitable CPG ecommerce email & SMS trends, benchmarks, and tactics to try in 2023

 For the time being, consumers are seeking out your products.
 But you need a strategy in place that helps your brand acquire and keep them—for the long haul.

-Plan ahead: upcoming food and beverage ecommerce trends to inform your marketing strategies
+Plan ahead: upcoming food and beverage ecommerce trends

 The food and beverage CPG industry has changed.
 That’s a given.
 And a recession is looming.
 But change can be a force for good—a fresh opportunity to seize previously unforeseen paths toward growth.